wso2/docs-open-banking/en/docs/get-started/set-up-accelerators.md

     ./configure.sh
     ```

-3. Extract the `wso2is-extensions` zip file.
+3. Extract the `wso2is-extensions` zip file of the relevant API Manager version.

 4. Follow the given instructions and copy the relevant files to the given directory paths.